 The Bank's Internal Capital Adequacy Assessment Process ("ICAAP") captures all material risks that the Bank faces including those not captured by Pillar 1 regulatory capital requirements, namely strategic risk, reputational risk and start-up business risk.
-Noting this, the Bank has set aside additional Tier 1 capital of 2% (31 December 2021:2%) within the board target to mitigate all the Pillar II risks in its ICAAP as a prudent treatment and further Tier 1 capital adequacy buffer of 2%.
+Noting this, the Bank has set aside additional Tier 1 capital of 2% (31 December 2022:2%) within the board target to mitigate all the Pillar II risks in its ICAAP as a prudent treatment and further Tier 1 capital adequacy buffer of 2%.

 In December 2019, RBNZ announced the final decision on the Capital Review on Banks, which included the new capital requirements for New Zealand Registered banks.
-For ICBC (NZ), the current minimum capital of 10.5% (including 2% buffer) will be increased to 16% over the next 7 year period.
+For ICBC (NZ), the current capital requirement of 10.5% (including 2.5% buffer) will be increased to 16% by 2028.